Shakada26/carisurg-portfolio/README.md

 As the programme progresses, this repository will continue to expand with additional clinical AI projects, data analysis tasks, and healthcare technology workflows developed throughout the CariSurg MedTech Pathways Programme.

 ---
+Week 2: feature branch created for repository refactor and audit workflow.

 # Author